top of page

 How to Stop Feeling Lonely

 1. Acknowledge Your Emotions: In order to stop feeling lonely, you first need to acknowledge that you are feeling lonely.
-Your feelings can be valid, but they are not facts
+Your feelings can be valid "signals," but they are not facts.

-2. Silence the Negative Voice: You need to remember that negative inner voice that accompanies the lonely is a liar.
-Imagine it is someone you really dislike.
-Are you still believing that voice if its connected to someone you dislike?
+2. Silence the Negative Voice: You need to remember that the negative inner voice that accompanies the lonely is a liar.
+This is part of a "social monitoring" process where we become hyper-aware of our own perceived social failures (Korzhina et al., 2022).
+Imagine the voice belongs to someone you really dislike.
+Are you still believing that voice?
 Probably not!

-5. Embrace Human Connection: Go out and be around people, sometimes just being around others can help ward off the lonely feelings.
-You are much more likely to be able to combat lonely feelings if you are around other people instead of staying inside by yourself.
+5. Embrace Human Connection: Go out and be around people.
+Sometimes just being "alone together" in a public space can help ward off the lonely feelings.

 7. Plan for the Future: Be proactive in staving off future bouts of loneliness.
 Arrange gatherings with friends or family, sign up for group activities, or commit to volunteering regularly.